-Beginning in mid-December, the class submission process will include a new option to select which age-appropriate and legally compliant external resources will be used in your lessons.
-We’ll be publishing a step-by-step guide on how to choose approved resources, add them to your class listing, and notify parents that their learners will be visiting an external website/platform during class when this feature launches in December.
+The class submission process now includes an option to select which resources will be used in your class.
+Visit this support article for a step-by-step guide on how to choose approved resources and add them to your class listing to give parents prior notice that their learners will be visiting an external website/platform during class.

 Adding an approved tool to an existing class listing is considered a minor change and won’t require re-approval for your class.
-We do recommend that you begin updating your class descriptions now to include which approved teaching tools you’ll be using.
-This will help you be prepared to meet new policy guidelines when they go into effect in early January.
 To check whether you need to make any changes to your tools or class description, visit this list of approved and unapproved 3rd-party teaching tools.

 What should I do now?